 When my thoroughbred eventer’s minor tendon tweak turned into a potentially career-ending injury, I was devastated.
-But thanks to the excellent advice and care of Ricky Farr MRCVS of Farr & Pursey Equine, combined with use of the Equestride support boot and sticking to a strict exercise programme, not only is my horse back in work, but he’s out competing and jumping on a surface once again, with plans to head back out on grass shortly.
+But thanks to the excellent advice and care of Ricky Farr MRCVS of Farr & Pursey Equine, combined with use of the Equestride support boot and sticking to a strict exercise programme, not only is my horse back in work, but he’s out competing and jumping on a surface once again.

 Here’s our story…